 Throughout the paper there are also unattributed random thoughts and jokes — likely included to lay out the columns correctly for printing.
 Most display a 1950s folksy sense of humor “It’s not the prices of new cars that bother us, it’s the lack of money to meet them that has us going — by bus,” reads one.
 Another opines, “The best bet at any racetrack is — don’t.”
 Other small news items make you wonder — “Man’s wedding ring found on high school athletic field” reads the note on Page 6.

-Finally, there is an editorial on Page 2 that is both prescient and fascinating.
-The unattributed editorial seems almost tacked on to three other opinion pieces and asks “When we look back at these years from some future vantage point, we may well be dismayed by the waste of time, money and effort that has gone into investigating New Hampshire’s subversives.
+Finally, there is an editorial on Page 2 that is both prescient and rather fascinating.
+The unattributed column seems almost tacked on to three other opinion pieces asking, “When we look back at these years from some future vantage point, we may well be dismayed by the waste of time, money and effort that has gone into investigating New Hampshire’s subversives.
 It is discouraging to see so much legislative and judiciary machinery devoted to tracking down a handful of individuals who have the temerity to express ideas looked on as unorthodox to the majority.”
 Not necessarily a popular opinion in conservative Milford in 1957 but one which has certainly aged well over time.

 As in any era, in any town, Milford had its charms, its excesses, its inequalities and its joys — all of which are on full display in the paper from July 11, 1957.